 This is a generation that grew up with laptops, smartphones and social media.
 They are tech-savvy, embrace learning and desire honest feedback.
 Our young team has really encouraged us to be open, honest and transparent.
 We work hard to provide an incredible culture with a purpose for our team.
-In fact, we even built out a new office last year with Millennials specifically in mind.
+In fact, we even built out a new office last year with younger people specifically in mind.
 No small office cubes that close off communication, a cafe for team lunches, walking treadmill desks and a coffee lounge have helped our team feel comfortable and communicative.

 In return, we’ve experienced huge benefits to working with this important generation.